 Can your parrot suffer from the winter blues?
 Sure!
 Just like we people tend to react to environmental stressors and holiday stressors, parrots do too.
-Parrots need WINTER BIRD SUPPLIES .
+Parrots may benefit WINTER BIRD SUPPLIES .

 As I write, the Midwest U.S. is being pounded by a blustery winter storm, complete with lots of snow and brisk winds.
 And, the accompanying dry air.
 I’m chilled!
 My skin is dry and itchy.
 My throat nose is scratchy.
 It’s just plain uncomfortable for a summer person, like myself.